hupili/python-for-data-and-media-communication-gitbook/module-selenium.md

 ## Chrome driver not found in path error

+>Message: 'chromedriver' executable needs to be in PATH

 This is common error.
 You can download [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/home) and put it in your [Current Working Folder](shell.md#verify-your-current-working-folder).
 Note, for venv and jupyter user, this is not your project root folder, or the venv folder.
 It is the path at which you issued the `jupyter notebook` command -- a.k.a. "current working folder".

 MAC user has a shortcut to install chromedriver in the path.